 Two blood pressure readings within 15 minutes of 160/110 or higher (either number) will be treated with medication, possibly labetalol and/or hydralazine given intravenously (meaning directly into my veins), within one hour.
 The goal is to avoid a brain bleed or stroke.
 If I don’t respond to the first medication, alternative medications will be administered quickly.

-Magnesium sulfate (MgS04) will be given intravenously immediately.
+Magnesium sulfate (MgS04) will be given intravenously (into my veins) immediately.
 I understand that this medication may make me feel woozy and cause hot flashes or blurry vision, but this medication is important to prevent seizures and these side effects are not dangerous to my health.
 I can expect to have this medication for 24 hours after delivery, or possibly longer if I continue to have symptoms.
 I can also expect that the necessary medications are stocked and quickly available in the labor and delivery unit so there is no delay in treating me.

 I can expect medical staff to have an adequate level of expertise to handle my case or to know when to escalate my care.

-I will receive prompt bedside evaluation if I experience critical blood pressures, abnormally rapid heart rate, inadequate production of urine, agitation, confusion, unresponsiveness, loss of vision, persistent headache, shortness of breath, or oxygen deficiency.
+I will receive prompt bedside evaluation if I experience critical blood pressures, abnormally rapid heart rate, inadequate production of urine, agitation, agitation, confusion, unresponsiveness, loss of vision, persistent headache, shortness of breath, or oxygen deficiency.
 Experts in hypertensive disorders of pregnancy may be brought in to consult on my case, or I may be transferred quickly to another hospital that can take care of my baby and me if the hospital does not have the resources or expertise.
 This is especially true if my condition worsens.

 I can expect to receive all the information I need to be an engaged patient partner in my pregnancy, during delivery, and postpartum.
 This includes emotional/psychological support if the experience is particularly traumatic.